fullcalendar/temporal-polyfill/README.md

 ### `formatIntl`

-Format a DateMarker using the Intl API's options.
+Format a DateMarker using the Intl API.
 This is the preferred way to format a human-readable string for maximum internationalization.

 ```ts
 function formatIntl(marker: number, options: FormatIntlOptions): string
 ```

-Accepts the same type of object that [Intl.DateTimeFormat](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat/DateTimeFormat#parameters) accepts, in addition to more:
+Accepts the same options as [Intl.DateTimeFormat](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat/DateTimeFormat#parameters) in addition to a few more:

 ```ts
 interface FormatIntlOptions {